Lee-W/Lee-W/README.md

 I love traveling and make new friends.
 Hope to become a PyCon (or tech conf) Nomad and explore the world.

-I share my tech note, book review, and sometimes my thought in [my blog](https://lee-w.github.io/) I have [another blog](https://lee-w.github.io/travlog/) which is more about entertainment.
+I share my tech note, book review, and sometimes my thought in [my blog](https://lee-w.github.io/) I also have [another blog](https://lee-w.github.io/travlog/) which is about movie, anime and traveling.